oceanprotocol/ocean.py/READMEs/parameters.md

 1.  dict input: `Ocean({'METADATA_CACHE_URI':..})`
 2.  use boilerplate from example config

-Here are examples.
+## Example

-## 1. dict input, filled from envvars
+Here is an example for (1): dict input, filled from envvars

 ```python
 import os